weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 Weave solves these issues with [WeaveDNS](http://docs.weave.works/weave/latest_release/weavedns.html), where it securely and transparently:

-* Implements service discovery by adding DNS A-records for your containers based on their names. and,
+* Implements service discovery by adding DNS A-records for your containers based on their names
-* Secondly, it manages load balancing by randomizing the order of DNS responses.
+* Manages load balancing by randomizing the order of DNS responses.

 ## What You Will Use